jsphuebner/esp-egycounter/battery-control/tibber/README.md

 # Tibber Pulse data sender
 The goal of this sub module is to make the Tibber Pulse IR hardware redundant.
-Tibber's hard has some drawbacks:
+Tibber's hardware has some drawbacks:

 - The Pulse IR is battery operated
 - The Pulse IR is hard to install correctly to have uninterrupted data flow
 - An additional Wifi bridge is needed

-Since this project deploys an IR pickup head on your meter anyway and it also deploys a network attached Linux computer we actually have all the hardware installed to give Tibber what it wants: high resolution records of your power energy consumption.
+Since this project deploys an IR pickup head on your meter anyway and it also deploys a network attached Linux computer we actually have all the hardware installed to give Tibber what it wants: high resolution records of your energy consumption.

 I have only tested the procedure with my eBZ meter which uses what I think is called the OBIS data format (text based)